kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 Important - for some reason, after setting up fresh system, to be able to use npm install I had to use it first on my C:/ drive to have an option to use it on external disks as well.

+ECONNRESET - use ADW cleaner- last time it helped
+If problem with ECONNRESET persist, try using windows powershell but it is unlikely to help.

+nothing of above really helped, installing old node of v.6.11.2 with npm 3.10.10 solved all of the issues

 2.

 If we want to re-create our project on another machine then we need to go through few steps.